ojilles/jilles.net/_posts/2009-04-11-denmark-versus-netherlands-part-ii.md

 giving your identity away (the so called "<a href="http://da.wikipedia.org/wiki/G%C3%A6kkebrev">g&Atilde;&brvbar;kkebrev</a>").
 The recipient get's three tries to guess the sender.
-If he or she fails to do so, it'll cost him/her a chocolate easter egg.
+If he or she fails to do so, it'll cost him/her a chocolate Easter egg.
 The tradition seems to have grown from Valentine's and it is not entirely clear to me if it is only done during Easter or with Valentine's as well.